-Maurizio Albahari is assistant professor of anthropology, fellow at the Nanovic Institute for European Studies, and faculty affiliate at the Center for Civil and Human Rights, University of Notre Dame.
+Maurizio Albahari is an associate professor of anthropology, fellow at the Nanovic Institute for European Studies, and faculty affiliate at the Center for Civil and Human Rights, University of Notre Dame.
 Albahari received his Ph.D. in Anthropology from the University of California at Irvine and held research fellowships at the Center for Comparative Immigration Studies (University of California at San Diego) and at the Erasmus Institute (University of Notre Dame).
 Albahari specializes in social-cultural anthropology and teaches on international migration, pluralism, and European societies.
 His first book is titled Crimes of Peace: Mediterranean Migrations and the World’s Deadliest Border, and he is the author of several publications on migration and religion in Italy and Europe.
 In Rome, Albahari will share his research on migration, citizenship, and diversity in Italy, with specific attention to the changing qualities and aesthetics of select spaces in the capital.

 Selena Anders is a practicing design professional, educator, and researcher, with a focus on the documentation and visualization of the evolution of the built environment.
 Anders teaches architectural design and advanced graphics in Rome and on campus at Notre Dame.
 Anders is the associate director of the DHARMA research team, specializing in 3D documentation of World Heritage Sites, including the Roman Forum.
 Anders received her Masters of Architecture at the University of Notre Dame, a Postgraduate Certificate in Sustainable Urban Design at Archeworks, and a Bachelor of Arts in Art History and Anthropology at DePaul University.
 Anders is now completing her Ph.D. on the historic urban environment of Rome and its role in planning for a sustainable 21st century capitol city at the University of Rome la Sapienza.
 Her Ph.D. proposes a master plan for the city of Rome that emphasizes the importance of maintaining the city’s historic urban environment while providing for greater ease of connectivity and mobility to and from the city center and its greater metropolitan area.
 Alongside her Ph.D. research, Anders’ current projects include the visual reconstruction of Napoleon’s vision for Rome as the second capital after Paris as well as the life’s works of the Italian architect Giuseppe Valadier.